I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 }

-You can use OAuth 2.0 for MCP server authentication.
+OAuth 2.0 can be used for MCP server authentication.

-Browser authentication is available, so you don't need to define API and APP keys.
+Since browser authentication is possible, there is no need to define API and APP keys.

 Permission Scopes

-The scopes granted with OAuth 2.0 authentication are mainly for read operations.
+The scopes granted by OAuth 2.0 authentication are mainly read-only.

-You can access a wide range of data including APM, logs, metrics, dashboards, and monitors.
+You can read a wide range of data including APM, logs, metrics, dashboards, and monitors.

-However, for update operations like creating monitors or editing dashboards, you need to use the Datadog API with API and APP keys.
+On the other hand, to perform update operations such as creating monitors or editing dashboards, you need to use the Datadog API with API and APP keys.

 Setup